Three killed in stampede for aid near Rohingya refugee camp

 Aid agencies struggle to keep up

-CNN cannot verify the stories of the Rohingya refugees, as access to Rakhine State is heavily restricted for journalists.
+CNN cannot verify the stories of the Rohingya refugees, as access to Rakhine state is heavily restricted for journalists.

 Even for the families who receive some aid, it's only just enough to keep them alive.
 Most aid packs include milk, juice, some semolina and some high-energy biscuits.
 Most of the refugees don't have any cooking equipment or electricity, so there's little point providing food that requires cooking.